aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/extending-avd/node-types.md

     # Required | The value of "type" set on each switch
     type: <type value matching this node_type_key>

-    # Optional | Are endpoints connected to this switch type
+    # Optional | Are endpoints connected to this node type
     connected_endpoints: < true | false | default -> false >

     # Optional | Default evpn_role.
 Can be overridden in topology vars.
     default_evpn_role: < none | client | server | default -> none >

-    # Optional | Can this switch type support mlag
+    # Optional | Can this node type support mlag
     mlag_support: < true | false | default -> false >

-    # Optional | Will network services be deployed on this switch type
+    # Optional | Will network services be deployed on this node type
     network_services:
       # Vlans
       l2: < true | false | default -> false >